dstnbrkr/componentkit/_docs/datasource-gotchas.md

 #### Don't ask the the list view for the position of the next insertion

-The list view gives you the current state of what is displayed on the screen, but it doesn't include what is potentially currently being computed in the background.
+The datasource gives you the current state of what is displayed on the screen, but it doesn't include what is potentially currently being computed in the background.
 To get this information you need to maintain state that is updated at the same time as a changeset is enqueued.

-Let's look at this buggy code.
+Let's look at this buggy code that uses the datasource to compute the insertion index.

 {% highlight objc++ cssclass=redhighlight %}
 {% raw  %}